Croatia Bike & Boat Tour

 Brac is the largest island and it has a karst limestone landscape.
 Brac’s stone quarries have been a source of building stone since Roman times.
 Our ride on Brac will take us past a number of beautiful bays and beaches along the crystal blue sea.

 Our tour ends in Split after breakfast.
 We depart our boat at 9:00 am and it is easy to arrange a transfer to the Split airport or bus station that has easy access to Dubrovnik.
+We suggest booking any return flights on this day in the afternoon.

 While we strive to create the most accurate itinerary possible, the nature of international travel demands that participants remain flexible to any changes.
 We will do our best to substitute activities and services of equal quality for those listed.